Professor Brad K. Blitz BA (Hons), MSc (Econ), MA, Ph.D

 It was on a trekking holiday in the Simien Mountains in Northern Ethiopia in 2007 that he met Tilahun Alemu (Tim) and this project began.

 Hayley has extensive experience across commercial and charitable sectors with a 20 year Sales and Marketing career, including 4 years heading up Marketing and Fundraising for a children's charity.
 Hayley also sings and records with a semi-professional band, Los Desterrados and has performed in the UK and Continental Europe, at the Royal Festival Hall, Jazz Cafe, Royal Albert Hall, LSO St Lukes, the Roundhouse and Womad to name a few.
-The band has produced four studio CDs, was nominated for a Songlines World Music Award in the Best Group category in 2009.
+The band has produced four studio CDs, was twice nominated for a Songlines World Music Award.

 Director, Events Organiser